Participate in EXACT09

 4. Tree length detected

-The fraction of tree length in the ground truth that is detected correctly.
+The fraction of tree length in the reference standard that is detected correctly.

 5. Leakage count